Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User Perception: Lessons learned

 \subsection{Lesson 4 (RQ2, RQ3): Explanation style shapes the user's mental model of phishing risk}

 The analysis of Item 9 revealed that feature-based and counterfactual explanations elicit different sources of threats in users.
 In the case of feature-based explanations, users tend to identify the outcome of the threat, for example, stolen credentials or leaked data.
-On the contrary, in the case of counterfactual explanations, users often pinpoint the mechanism of deception, especially deceptive links and their mismatch with the related labels.
-This finding aligns with findings in literature \cite{djatsa2020threat, greco2025enhancing}, which revealed that the explanations of the threat influence the users' beliefs about where the risk resides.
+On the contrary, in the case of counterfactual explanations, users often pinpoint the mechanism of deception, particularly with deceptive links and their mismatch with related labels.
+This finding aligns with findings in the literature \cite{djatsa2020threat, greco2025enhancing}, which reveal that the explanations of the threat influence users' beliefs about where the risk resides.

 \textbf{Takeaway.} Counterfactual explanations should be presented to highlight manipulation tactics, while feature-based explanations should be visualized to reinforce the severity of potential consequences.